vcflib/vcflib/doc/vcfremap.md

     -R, --repeat-gap-extend N    penalize non-repeat-unit gaps in repeat sequence -a, --adjust-vcf TAG         supply a new cigar as TAG in the output VCF

-For each alternate allele, attempt to realign against the reference with lowered gap open penalty.
-If realignment is possible, adjust the cigar and reference/alternate alleles.

 ```